-The Department of History connects students to internships at a variety of professional sites related to the field.
-You may want to consider taking HIST-X 473: Internship in History to earn credit for this type of internship.
-After finding and accepting an internship offer, students enrolled in HIST-X 473 will seek out an IUB faculty supervisor.
+The Department of History offers the opportunity to earn academic credit for an internship, through the course HIST-X 473: Internship for History Majors.
+You can apply for this course through the Walter Center for Career Achievement.
+After finding and accepting an internship offer, students enrolled in HIST-X 473 will work with an IUB faculty supervisor.
 Ask your academic advisor for more information if you would like to earn credit for an internship through HIST-X 473.

 Many students find local history internship opportunities with these organizations: